bookofproofs/bookofproofs.github.io/_sources/history/16th-century/schickard.md

 **Wilhelm Schickard** was a German astronomer who invented a calculating machine long before Pascal.
 He worked on astronomy, mathematics and surveying.

 ### Mathematical Profile (Excerpt):
-* His mother was Margarete Gmelin, the daughter of a Lutheran pastor, and his father was Lucas Schickard.
-* The Schickard family was originally from the County of Nassau but had moved south in the middle of the 15th  century.
-* Lucas Schickard's father, who was a sculptor, had settled in Herrenberg about 30 km south of Stuttgart.
-* Lucas Schickard trained to be a carpenter, as did his brother Heinrich Schickard, who was Wilhelm's uncle.
 * Heinrich Schickard became an architect and went on to become the main architect of the Renaissance in south-western Germany.
 * Wilhelm was brought up in Herrenberg but, at an early age, won a scholarship to attend the monastery school in Bebenhausen, just north of Tübingen.
 * In 1613 Schickard became a Lutheran minister and was assigned to churches in towns around Tübingen.